Compact and Physically Interpretable Feature Models for Photometric Type Ia Supernova Classification: Limitations and Future Work

 A classifier optimized on a single simulation may learn correlations that are specific to that survey configuration.
 For example, the relative importance of red-band features or temporal coverage may depend on the cadence and depth assumed in the simulation.

-Future work should repeat the same ablation analysis on data sets generated with different survey parameters, or on real survey data, in order to verify that the feature hierarchy remains stable.
+Future work should repeat the same ablation analysis on data sets generated with different survey parameters, or on real survey data in order to verify that the feature hierarchy remains stable.
+Direct cross-survey validation remains an important next step and is planned in future work.